Lumbridge/SCCT-Maps/README.md

 **Easiest:** use [SCCT Map Manager](https://github.com/Lumbridge/SCCT-Map-Manager).
 It downloads any map in this collection, installs it, and can disable or update it later.

 **By hand:** download the map's ZIP (or its `Packages` folder from this repository), close the game, back up any files with the same names, and copy `Packages` into your Enhanced SCCT Versus 3.6 installation.
-Keep every file that comes with the map — other players need the same files to join you.
+Keep every file that comes with the map; other players need the same files to join you.

 | Folder | Contents |
 | --- | --- |